 The College’s teachers and support staff are still available to support.
 If you have any questions or concerns, you should continue to discuss this with your teachers, your Achievement Coach or your Faculty Area Manager who will be able to support you.

 This is something that we are currently working on across the College.
 Whilst we may collaborate with you online, or have live discussions, at present we do not facilitate video chats.

-Following government guidance the college campuses are closed to all students, with exception of facilitated learning for agreed learner groups, in accordance with government guidelines.
+Following government guidance the college campuses are closed to most students, with exception of facilitated learning for agreed learner groups and if you have been specifically asked to come in, in accordance with government guidelines.
 Students are however permitted on college premises for the purposes of picking up and submitting work.

 If your library books are due to be renewed you can login to your Library account to renew them yourself, or contact your site library and ask them to renew items for you.

 All fines that accrue during the period college is closed will be waived from your account, but do keep in touch with the library and renew your items.